Zeex/subhook/README.md

 }

 int main() {
-   /* Same code as in previous example. */
+   /* Same code as in the previous example. */
 }
 ```